 Inhaled dust particles can cause inflammation in the airways of humans on Earth as well as in space.
 To study the effects of the inhaled dust particles in space, investigators will examine the amount of the gaseous Nitric Oxide, which indicates airway inflammation, exhaled by crewmembers.
 Science Results for Everyone

 Tryggve E. Hemmingsson, Aerocrine, Solna, Sweden

-Karolinska Institute, Stockholm, , Sweden
+Karolinska Institute, Stockholm, Sweden

-European Space Agency (ESA)Sponsoring Organization
+European Space Agency (ESA)

 This experiment has also been known as ESANO-1.